Anton4wave/Walmart-forecasting/README.md

 ## Prediction

-Metrics for this competition: The metric of the competition is weighted mean absolute error (WMAE).
+Metrics for machine learning solution: The metric of the competition is weighted mean absolute error (WMAE).
 Weight of the error changes when it is holiday.

 ![image](https://github.com/Anton4wave/Walmart-forecasting/assets/100091790/174b5c63-27ee-45c3-bf17-e1a97a9a40d0)

 Modeling:

-- For the baseline I used RandomForestRegressor and get WMAE = 6691
+- For the baseline I used RandomForestRegressor and get WMAE = 7775.8559972085195

-- Then I removed unnecessary columns and trained the model again, obtaining WMAE = 4215
+- Then I removed unnecessary columns and trained the model again, obtaining WMAE = 5782.147319557271

 - Then I used XGBoost.
-WMAE = 3096
+WMAE = 5633.086807053968

-- Then I used XGBoost and RandomForestRegressor with KFold - got the best value.
-WMAE = 2188
+- Then I used CatBoost and GridSearchCV for selection of hyperparameters - got the best value.
+WMAE = 4770.8704416440005

+### To summarize, the machine learning models did not perform well on the data.
+The error in MAE and WMAE remains large even with the use of gradient boosting.
+This leads us to the conclusion that time Series prediction models are more suitable for predicting sales.